adam-maj/deep-learning/README.md

 The current constraint on compute is partially a result of compute supply chains not having predicted the unexpected jump in demand caused by the AI boom.

-As supply chains inevitably adjust to meet these demands, the constraint will likely shift from who has already obtained the most compute to who has the resources to purchase the most compute, which also positions OpenAI well considering their partnership with the well-resources Microsoft.
+As supply chains inevitably adjust to meet these demands, the constraint will likely shift from who has already obtained the most compute to who has the resources to purchase the most compute, which also positions OpenAI well considering their partnership with the well-resourced Microsoft.

 <br />

 ### AI ASICs

-In recent fundraising cycles, many startups have raised money to build ASICs for AI inference and training, promising to further speed up the efficiency of training large models.
+In recent fundraising cycles, many startups have raised money to build dedic-ated AI chips for inference and training, promising to further speed up the efficiency of training large models.

+These specialized chips, broadly known as **Application Specific Integrated Circuits**, build assumption about how deep learning models work directly into hardware, offering the ability to drastically accelerate training.

 The question is, will other companies be able to compete in this space, or will NVIDIA maintain it's domination of the AI training market (most likely).